• Homepage

 Implementation:

-At the core of our writing curriculum is the belief that children should be exposed to high quality model texts that vary in genre, show diversity and are inspiring for our children.
+At the core of our writing curriculum is the belief that children should be exposed to high quality model texts that vary in genre, show diversity and are inspiring for them.

 Through teaching writing skills and grammar alongside high quality model texts, children are able to write for a range of audiences and purposes.
 Having a purpose for writing is important.
 Children are given the experience of writing to inform, entertain, persuade and discuss.
 Our writing curriculum is taught with a logical progression of genres, so children have the opportunity to consolidate and reinforce previous learning.